Torg: Characters

-Player characters were all "Storm Knights."
-These were people who were able to alter reality in limited ways.
-Storm Knights came from all of the different realities in the game, but opposed the invaders for various reasons.
-Some of the Storm Knights were natives of the invaders' home worlds, and some were natives of Earth who had "flipped" to the invaders' reality.
-A person became a Storm Knight by experiencing a reality crisis which linked them to a particular reality.
+Player characters are dubbed "Storm Knights".
+These are heroes who are able to alter reality in limited ways.
+Storm Knights can come from all of the different realities in the game, and oppose the invaders for various personal reasons.
+Although one can play as a normal human, some of the Storm Knights are natives of the invaders' home worlds, and some are natives of Earth who have "flipped" to the invaders' reality, allowing them to use abilities and technology as if born to that reality.
+A person becomes a Storm Knight by experiencing a reality crisis, which links them to a particular invading reality that 'washes' over them during the initial invasion.

-The primary way in which Storm Knights were able to shape reality was the ability to impose the rules of their own reality on a limited area of another reality.
-Each reality, or "cosm," had a set of four "axioms," which delineated what could be achieved under its rules.
-The most important of these for gameplay were the technological, magical, and spiritual axioms.
-For ordinary people, violating the laws of a reality is hard, and becomes increasingly impossible over time.
-For example, when the Neolithic reality of The Living Land invaded North America, soldiers found that their guns and radios no longer worked because the tech-axiom of the cosm only allowed for a Neolithic level of technology.
-Storm Knights, however, carried their own reality with them.
-Normally, they could perform under their own reality wherever they went, sometimes requiring a check against their reality skill, the one skill possessed by all Storm Knights, to accomplish feats which particularly violated the rules of a reality.
+The primary way in which Storm Knights are able to shape reality is the ability to impose the rules of their own reality on a limited area of another reality.
+Each reality, or "cosm", has a set of four "axioms", which delineate what could be achieved under its rules.
+The most important of these for gameplay are the social, technological, magical, and spiritual axioms.
+For ordinary people, violating the laws of a reality is improbable, and becomes increasingly impossible over time.
+For example, when the Neolithic reality of The Living Land invades North America, soldiers find that their guns and radios no longer work because the tech-axiom of the cosm only allows for a Neolithic level of technology.
+Storm Knights, however, carry their own reality with them.
+Normally, they can perform under their own reality wherever they go, sometimes requiring a check against their reality skill, the key skill possessed by all Storm Knights, to accomplish feats which particularly violate the rules of a reality.

-Storm Knights could also spend possibility energy in order to influence reality.
-One way they could do this was to impose their own reality temporarily on a limited area around them.
-The most common use of possibility energy was to effect rapid healing.
+Storm Knights can also spend possibility energy in order to influence reality.
+One way they can do this is to impose their own reality temporarily on a limited area around them.
+The most common use of possibility energy is to effect rapid healing or create contradictions, allowing higher tech weapons to work in a lower tech realm.
+It is possible for a character to disconnect from their own reality, through forcing changes with the Reality skill, and actually change physically, into a denizen of the new cosm; from a human into an Elf or caveman for example.
+They are then considered a native to the laws of the new realm and must alter skills and abilities to fit the new paradigm.